Last update 27 October 2019

 90-93

-Retired at Deniliquin NSW, stored in hangar with other Aerial Agriculture group ag aircraft
+Retired at Deniliquin NSW, stored in hangar with retired Aerial Agriculture group agricultural aircraft

 Change of ownership: Peter Flanagan trading as Capricorn Air, Coolangatta Qld